openstack/magnum/specs/containers-service.rst

    containers with Nova instances is managed by OpenStack.
 8. Container network.
 End-user wants to define a custom overlay network for containers, and wants to have admin priviledge to manage the network topology.
-Builing a container network can decouple application deployment and management from the underlying network infrastructure, and enable additional usage scenario, such as (i) software-defined networking, and (ii) extending the container network (i.e. connecting various resources from
+Building a container network can decouple application deployment and management from the underlying network infrastructure, and enable additional usage scenario, such as (i) software-defined networking, and (ii) extending the container network (i.e. connecting various resources from